yashkant/Decision-Flip-Experiments/README.md

 **Experiment Name : Vanilla Decision Flip Experiment ([vanilla-decision-flip.ipynb](https://github.com/yashkant/Decision-Flip-Experiments/blob/master/CIFAR/vanilla-decision-flip.ipynb))**

--Flips the given examples to all the possible classes for train, test, random, random-normal data.
+- Flips the given examples to all the possible classes for train, test, random, random-normal data.
--Performs per class graphical analysis of the distances for the above mentioned types of data.
+- Performs per class graphical analysis of the distances for the above mentioned types of data.
 Currently for classes 0,1.

 Todo: Add the measure for multiple boundary hits, prepare functions to save the plots and put it in plotter.